 Making a good first impression is everything.
-We’re here to explain how to choose the best music for intros to your projects.
+We’re here to explain how to choose the best intro music for your projects.

 Just as music is important in film, it is important in all sorts of projects too.
 It sets the tone, engages audiences, and adds another facet of entertainment.
 When trying to reach and retain new viewers or listeners for your vlogs on YouTube or podcasts, choosing strong music for your intros is key.

 Sticking a hooky melody at the start of your videos is going to increase the potential of you becoming an earworm for anyone who might have stumbled upon your video.
 Lodging your intro music into the subconscious of somebody is going to increase the likelihood of them coming back to look for you.
 Therefore, music is a fantastic way to grab viewers, which you can then convert to subscribers with your amazing content!